andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

   <figcaption class="figure-caption">Tight squeeze<figcaption>
 </figure>

-Half an hour and a dozen switchbacks later we find ourselves at the trailhead.
+Half an hour and a dozen switchbacks later we arrive at the trailhead.
-As we unload the car we assess the weather to gauge our wardrobe selections.
+Wile unloading the car we assess the weather to gauge our wardrobe selections.
-The sun is poking through mottled clouds, the temperature is hovering right in the gray area between shortsleeves and long.
-We're set to climb 2,000 vertical feet over the course two miles.
-We will certainly work up a sweat on the hike but that will be countered by the cooler temperatures on the mountain.
+The sun is poking through mottled clouds with the temperature hovering in the gray area between shortsleeves and long.
+We're set to climb 2,000 vertical feet, which will certainly work up a sweat but will that be countered by the cooler temperatures on the mountain?
 Will the sun stay out?
 Is it windy up there?

 Sufficiently geared up, we hit the trail.
-The first half mile of the hike takes us up a mild grade to the top of a bluff overlooking the *Sognefjord*.
+The first half mile is an easy stroll up a mild grade to the top of a bluff overlooking the *Sognefjord*.
 If this was the extent of the hike I'd be thrilled.
 From even this lower station I'm afforded what is almost certainly the most stunning view I've ever seen in my life.

 While soaking in the surroundings I feel the ominous presence of a dark slab of metamorphic rock looming over my right shoulder.
-I turn 'round, crane my neck, and ponder, we couldn't possibly be going *all the way up there*???
+I turn 'round, crane my neck, and peer...
+We couldn't possibly be going *all the way up there*???

 <figure class="figure container">
 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2024-06_norway/01b-hike_mountain_face.JPEG" alt="Big mountain">